 It doesn’t take much to make us angry and create emotional distance from one another.
 The silent treatment usually begins over something inconsequential.
 We just want the other person to go away.
-We don’t want to deal with the person or the situation.
-We certainly don’t feel like talking about it.
+We don’t want to deal with the person or the situation, and we certainly don’t feel like talking about it.
 So we say nothing and shut the other person out.
 Sometimes we reason that if anything is said, it will likely lead to something we regret, something perhaps even unforgivable.
 Instead we say nothing at all.

 On the other hand, realistically speaking, we are adults.
 We have some understanding of human behavior and how to appropriately use language.
 We have learned how to avoid many of the pitfalls that happen during arguments, and have other communication skills as well.
 So if we know all this, why do we give our spouse the silent treatment?
 Why does our spouse give it to us?
 Could it be because we both believe we are right?
 For some of us the stronger our conviction, the more we hold out.